Maria Perkins beat Peter Meaney (4/2) at Walmley Golf Club

 Club

-Wayne Tandy beat Gary Campbell 1up at Branston Golf Club
+beat Wayne Tandy (3/2) at Burton Golf Club

 Club

-Tandy beat Mark Johnson (5/3) at Enville Golf Club
+Mark Johnson beat Graham Thorpe (3/2) at Enville Golf Club

-Peter Meaney beat Gary Tyler (8/7) at Olton Golf Club
+Peter Meaney beat Andy Whittingham (19th) at Olton Golf Club

 We organise an annual society matchplay competition for our members to contest.

-Each match is to be played over 18 holes, with a full handicap difference allowance as recommended by the English Golf Union. i.e. If player A has a handicap of 20 and player B has a handicap of 10; then player A will receive 10 shots (1 shot each on stroke index holes 1 to 10).
-The final is to be played home and away over 36 holes or over 18 holes at a neutral venue.
+Each match is to be played over 18 holes, with a full handicap difference allowance as recommended by the English Golf Union. i.e. Calculate your course handicaps (based off the lower of your WHS Index or your current BUNGS Handicap Index) then it’s the full difference from those figures. e.g. player A has a course handicap of 20 and player B has a course handicap of 10; then player A will receive 10 shots (1 shot each on stroke index holes 1 to 10).

 The preferable option is for the match to be played at the ‘home’ player’s club.
 If the ‘home’ player is not a member of a golf club, then he can either find a suitable neutral venue to play the match or agree to play the match at his opponents club (assuming your opponent is a club member).